uclaacm/hackschool-f18/session-6-frontend-dynamic-content/README.md

 ## Adding a React Form for new Posts

-Next, let's create the form that users can submit new posts through.
+Next, let's create the form that users can submit new posts with.
 Go ahead and open the `BlogForm.js` file.
-This is the last place we'll be writing code today.
+Here, we'd like to create a component that lets the user type in a `title` and `body`.
+Additionally, we want to give the user a `send` button that adds the post with the given information.
+Let's start with some initial code for creating any component:

 ```javascript
 const initState = {